-Should You Invest in CBD? - Cabot Wealth Network
+Should You Invest in CBD and are CBD Investments Worth it?

-Is the Hype Real Enough to Invest in CBD, or Should You Wait?

 By now, you have almost certainly heard of CBD.
-Maybe you’ve considered investing in it.
+Maybe you have considered trying to invest in CBD even.
 Cannabidiol, or CBD for short, is a component of marijuana that provides users with numerous health benefits without the high of regular marijuana.
+While some medical and recreational cannabis products include CBD, retail CBD products have no THC at all.
+There is even liposome-delivered CBD.
 CBD is known to reduce anxiety, combat insomnia, and can even help treat chronic pain.
 And since the 2018 Farm Bill legalized the growth and sale of CBD and Hemp, its popularity has skyrocketed.

 If you want to invest in CBD though, there is more to know about CBD stocks and the marijuana investing sector.

-Cannabis Will Be A Future Leading Industry
+Cannabis Will Be a Future Leading Industry

 As marijuana has become increasingly legal across the United States and North America, the expansion and diversity of cannabis products is increasing.
 Creams, oils, gummies, drinks, even CBD dog treats are just some of the new CBD products that are appearing nationwide.
 And people are loving them.

-A survey conducted by Consumer Reports in January 2019 found that of over 4,000 Americans surveyed, more than a quarter of them stated they had tried CBD and one out of seven people identified that they consume a CBD product daily.
+A survey conducted by Consumer Reports in January 2020 found that of over 1,000 Americans surveyed, almost one-third of them stated they had tried CBD.

 Not only did the survey discover CBD’s nationwide fame, but it also found that CBD is widely used by different age groups.
-While a majority of people (40%) who identified using or have used CBD in the past were in their 20s, 15% of people who also identified using or have used CBD in the past were 60 or older.
+While a majority of people (40%) who identified using or having used CBD in the past were in their 20s, 20% of people who also identified using or having used CBD in the past were 60 or older.

+A follow-up survey by Forbes Health found that by 2022 over 60% of adults had reported using CBD in some form.
+The survey found that, of the numerous ways one can consume CBD, “Gummies and other edibles are most preferred (58%), followed by oils and tinctures (55%), capsules (55%) and lotions (53%).”
+And the majority of users reported using CBD to reduce stress (62%), relieve pain (60%) and improve sleep (58%).

-It’s impressive to see different generations embracing CBD – especially older generations who may have held reservations about marijuana.
+It’s impressive to see different generations embracing CBD - especially older generations who may have held reservations about cannabis.
 To invest in CBD, and cannabis in general, these are all facts worth considering.

 CBD and Hemp Products Are Everywhere (I’m Not Joking)

-Note: *This post has been updated from a previously published version.